How to watch Taurid meteors in 2020

 The South and North Taurid meteor showers aren’t known for their large numbers of meteors, but they do offer a high percentage of fireballs, or exceptionally bright meteors.
-This shower made a huge splash two years ago, in 2015, when there were many, many reports and photos featuring Taurid fireball sightings.
-Higher rates of Taurid fireballs appears to happen in seven-year cycles.
+This shower made a huge splash in 2015, when there were many, many reports and photos featuring Taurid fireball sightings.
+Higher rates of Taurid fireballs appear to happen in seven-year cycles.
 Grand fireball displays did indeed take place in 2008 and 2015.
-No elevated levels of fireballs are expected in 2017, and the presence of moonlight will make this a difficult year for watching the South Taurid shower, which peaks on November 5.
-However, if you watch from a country location, you might find Taurid fireballs overcome the moon’s glare.
+No elevated levels of fireballs are expected in 2020.
+Even so, watch for Taurid meteors – and possible fireballs – throughout November.

-In general, the South Taurids offer about 5 meteors per hour at their peak, but the North Taurid shower may a few more meteors to the mix.
+The prime time viewing hours are from late night until dawn, with the peak viewing coming just after the midnight hour.
+In general, the South Taurids offer about five meteors per hour at their peak, but the North Taurid shower may add a few more meteors to the mix.
 How many you’ll see will depend on how far from city lights you are … and how bright the meteors are.
-If they’re bright enough, they’ll overcome the bright moonlight.
+If they’re bright enough, they’ll overcome skies beset by light pollution.

-The Taurid meteor stream consists of an extremely wide roadway of far-flung debris left behind by Comet 2P Encke.
-When Earth travels through this belt of comet debris, bits and pieces of Comet 2P Encke smash into the Earth’s upper atmosphere to vaporize as rather slow-moving Taurid meteors (28 km/17 miles per second).
+The Taurid meteor stream consists of an extremely wide roadway of far-flung debris left behind by Comet 2P/Encke.
+When Earth travels through this belt of comet debris, bits and pieces of Comet 2P/Encke smash into the Earth’s upper atmosphere to vaporize as rather slow-moving Taurid meteors (28 km/17 miles per second).

 Apparently, the original Taurid stream has been perturbed by Jupiter into two branches: South and North Taurids.

 Bottom line: South and North Taurid meteors – some of them bright fireballs – can be seen through late October and November, each year.
 2020 isn’t expected to be a peak year, but you might catch a fireball if you watch!